Breast Implant Removal and Replacement by Dr Mark Gittos in Auckland New Zealand

 What happens when you remove your breast implants?

-- Breast implants give your chest perkiness, fool, and attractive look.
-After removal of those implants, the breast will return to the original shape, because of the pool of gravity.
+- Breast implants give your chest perkiness and a full and attractive look.
+After removal of your implants, the breast will return to a deflated shape, because of the pool of gravity.
 The breast will be saggy as before.
 However, they may sag even worse than they did before.

 How long does it take to recover from breast implant replacement?